Get More Ibotta Bonuses Every Time You Shop

-From experience, I can tell you that being a freelance writing, particularly a ghost writer, can get very uncomfortable.
-First, you have to write as if you were the client.
+From experience, I can tell you that being a freelance writer, particularly a ghostwriter, can get very uncomfortable.
+First, you have to learn to write as if you were the client.
 This includes using their catchphrases, their style, and even sometimes their mission statements to create the article.
-Other times, it means writing a topic that is not popular like financial planning and roth IRAs.
+Other times, it means writing a topic that is not popular like financial planning and Roth IRAs.
 Been there.
 Done that.

 Tip #4 to find content as a blogger: Stop selling yourself short, and practice doing the hard stuff.

 To make things happen, you must believe, wholeheartedly, in yourself as an article curator.
-Tell yourself there is no logical topic idea that you cannot make into a blog post.
+Tell yourself there you can take any logical topic idea and turn into a blog post.
 Once a month, give yourself a new topic to write about.
 This has to be a topic that you have not written about before.
 Then do some research and write away.
 Your plan will not be to publish this mock article, but rather to learn from it.
 You will train your brain to be flexible and well rounded to create content for multiple subjects without plagiarizing.
 Trust me, this works.

 Strike while the iron is hot

 There will be times when your inspiration explodes.
 Take advantage of that and write all of those topic ideas down.
 Even if it’s a quick few words into your phone’s notepad, don’t let those ideas disappear.

 Tip #5 to find content as a blogger: Batch write whenever possible.

 If you get a few solid hours to write your blog articles, you should batch write as often as possible.
 Keeping the momentum when you’re in a writing mood will increase your productivity.
 It also helps with article flow and cohesiveness.